 \subsection{Comparative Statics}

-In this section, we conduct a comparative statics analysis on the optimal insurance contract $I^*$ obtained in Theorem \ref{thm:1_ass}.
+In this section, we conduct a comparative statics analysis on the optimal reinsurance contract $I^*$ obtained in Theorem \ref{thm:1_ass}.
 This goal can be easily achieved by a \emph{numerical} method once the model is given, but it is challenging to obtain \emph{analytical} results, which we are able to achieve under mild conditions (see Proposition \ref{prop:a_p}).
-Note that certain, but \emph{not} all, results in Proposition \ref{prop:a_p} require a condition on the buyer's utility function, as stated below.
+Note that certain, but \emph{not} all, results in Proposition \ref{prop:a_p} requires a condition on the insurer's utility function, as stated below.

-\begin{assumption} The buyer's utility function $u$ satisfies the decreasing absolute risk aversion (DARA) condition; i.e., the Arrow-Pratt coefficient of absolute risk aversion, defined by $\mathbb{A}_u= - \frac{u''}{u'}$, is a decreasing function. \end{assumption}
+\begin{assumption} The insurer's utility function $u$ satisfies the decreasing absolute risk aversion (DARA) condition; i.e., the Arrow-Pratt coefficient of absolute risk aversion, defined by $\mathbb{A}_u= - \frac{u''}{u'}$, is a decreasing function. \end{assumption}

 By definition, agents with DARA risk preferences have reduced risk aversion when their wealth increases.
 This result is mostly consistent with empirical findings (see \citet{levy1994absolute}).
 A prominent example of DARA risk preferences is the family of power utility functions $u(x) = \frac{1}{1 - \gamma} \, x^{1 - \gamma}$, in which $\gamma > 0$ and $\gamma \neq 1$.